foxglove/mcap/docs/specification/README.md

 A Data End record indicates the end of the data section.

 > Why?
 When reading a file from start to end, there is ambiguity when the data section ends and the summary section starts because some records (i.e. Channel Info) can repeat for summary data.
-The Data End record provides a clear dilineation the data section has ended.
+The Data End record provides a clear delineation the data section has ended.

 | Bytes | Name | Type | Description |
 | --- | --- | --- | --- |